raj77in/zapgpt/README.md

 * Show your current usage.
 * Optional pre-cooked system prompts.

+## Prompts

+You can add your own prompts to prompts folder.
+Now there is a common common_base.txt which gets added to all the prompts.
+You can either modify it or remove it if you want.
+You can also add your own files in this folder and use them.

 ### v2 Features

 * Script now uses class and is much more well organized.